 While Pangkor’s inland is hilly and forested, the main reason why you should visit are the beaches on the west coast.
-The most popular ones are Pasir Bogak, Teluk Nipah, and Coral Beach, the most relaxed and secluded one.
+The most popular ones are Pasir Bogak, Teluk Nipah, and finally Coral Beach, which is the most relaxed and secluded one.

 Beach Life at Teluk Nipah

 The beach of Teluk Nipah stretches just in front of a small fishermen village.
 Here you find a range of accommodations – from pretty simple to a bit more upscale – no luxury, though.
 There is also a small supermarket and stalls selling beach equipment, souvenirs, and refreshments along the road next to the beach.
 Everything is very relaxed.

 If you’re willing to walk for ten minutes, you’ll get to the even nicer and more secluded Coral Beach in the adjacent bay.

 Both beaches offer fine sand, clean waters, and friendly restaurants serving good food.
 However, Coral Beach is broader and more separated from the road by palm trees and restaurants; now, how does that sound?!